-Dr Felicity McCutcheon, the outgoing Head of Philosophy and Religious Studies and recently appointed Head of Teaching and Learning in the Senior School, discusses her understanding of the term ‘spirituality’.
+Dr Felicity McCutcheon, Head of Teaching and Learning in the Senior School, discusses her understanding of the term ‘spirituality’.

 Editor: Perhaps I could begin by asking how you define ‘spirituality’.
 The word seems to be more commonly used these days but I am not sure there is clarity about its meaning.